gatsbyjs/gatsby/docs/blog/2019-02-20-getting-started-with-gatsby-themes/index.md

 ## Troubleshooting Plugin Error

 If you run into an error that your theme plugin can't be found, try clearing your cache.
-You can either use `rm -rf.cache` or you can add:
+You can either use `rm -rf.cache` in your terminal, or you can add:

 ```json
 {